-Housing Is A Human Right presents another special report about the powerful people responsible for the housing affordability crisis.
-For this investigation, we examine the predatory practices of Blackstone Group CEO and billionaire Stephen Schwarzman, one of the largest corporate landlords in the world.
-This report was updated on September 11.
+Housing Is A Human Right presents another special report about the power players responsible for the housing affordability crisis.
+For this investigation, we examine Blackstone Group CEO and billionaire Stephen Schwarzman, one of the largest corporate landlords in the world.
+This report was updated on October 30, 2020.

 Part I: Corporate Predator

-On March 22, 2019, Leilani Farha, the United Nations special rapporteur on the right to adequate housing, and Surya Deva, the chair-rapporteur of the United Nations Working Group on human rights and transnational corporations, sent a stern, seven-paged letter to Blackstone Group CEO Stephen Schwarzman.
+On March 22, 2019, Leilani Farha, the United Nations special rapporteur on the Right to Housing, and Surya Deva, the chair-rapporteur of the United Nations Working Group on human rights and transnational corporations, sent a stern, seven-paged letter to Blackstone Group CEO Stephen Schwarzman.
 One of the richest men on the planet, Schwarzman parties with starlets, advises Donald Trump, and lives in multi-million-dollar mansions all over the world.
-He’s not used to getting reprimanded, but that’s what he was going to get.
+He’s not used to getting reprimanded, but that’s what was coming.

 Farha, who’s investigated housing and homeless crises around the globe, and Deva, a respected law school professor in Hong Kong, have a deep, probing knowledge of housing, human rights, and the devastation caused by the runaway greed of multinational corporations.
 For them, Schwarzman and Blackstone, one of the largest corporate landlords in the world, were key players in the global housing affordability crisis, which threatens the health and lives of hundreds of millions of men, women, and children.
 Schwarzman and Blackstone needed to be held accountable.